of the IAG/AIG

 Recently, he has been lecturer at the UNESCO Training Workshop on Disaster Risk Management and Preparedness (Valletta, Malta, 2015) and at the IAG-EGU Intensive Course on ‘Geomorphology Field Training in tectonically active mountain regions’ (Derhadun, India, 2017) held in occasion of the 9th International Conference of Geomorphology.

-He has carried out pure and applied research activity in the field of geomorphology, with special attention to geomorphological survey and mapping, slope instability, relationships between landslides and climate change as well as mountain and coastal hazards.
+He carries out pure and applied research activity in the field of geomorphology, with special attention to geomorphological survey and mapping, slope instability and climate change, mountain and coastal hazards and geoheritage.
 The investigations have mainly been carried out in the Italian Dolomites, in the Northern Apennines and in the Maltese archipelago.
 He has participated in numerous national and international research projects, and coordinated a number of them.

-Since 2009 he has been Responsible of research projects funded by the EUR-OPA Major Hazards Agreement of the Council of Europe within the activities of the European Center on Geomorphological Hazards (CERG) and of the Euro-Mediterranean Centre on Insular Coastal Dynamics (ICoD).
+Since 2009 he has been PI of research projects funded by the EUR-OPA Major Hazards Agreement of the Council of Europe within the activities of the European Center on Geomorphological Hazards (CERG) and of the Euro-Mediterranean Centre on Insular Coastal Dynamics (ICoD).
 The research dealt with coastal risks with special attention to landslides, including submarine ones.
-Recently, he has also been research unit responsible of a national project on the “Dynamics of geomorphological systems as a response of global changes and induced geomorphological risks” (2013-15).
+Recently, he has also been part of a research unit responsible for a national project on the “Dynamics of geomorphological systems as a response to global changes and induced geomorphological risks” (2013-15).

-The results research activity have been presented in over 50 national and international conferences and workshops and illustrated in about 180 papers.
-The experience achieved in geomorphological research, especially on landslides, enabled the writing of a series of chapters published on Italian and foreign textbooks and volumes, including the Encyclopedia of Geomorphology (Routledge, 2005), the Encyclopedia of Natural Hazards (Springer, 2013), the Treatise on Geomorphology (Academic Press, 2013), the Encyclopedia of Engineering Geology (Springer, 2017).
+The results of his research activity have been presented in over 50 national and international conferences and workshops and illustrated in over 200 papers.
+His experience in geomorphological research, especially on landslides, led to a series of chapters published in Italian and foreign textbooks and volumes, including the Encyclopedia of Geomorphology (Routledge, 2005), the Encyclopedia of Natural Hazards (Springer, 2013), the Treatise on Geomorphology (Academic Press, 2013), the Encyclopedia of Engineering Geology (Springer, 2017).

 He has also been co-editor of the book on ‘Landscapes and Landforms of Italy’ (Springer, 2017) as part of the IAG-endorsed series ‘World Geomorphological Landscapes’.

-He belongs to the Editorial Boards of international journals such as Geomorphology, Cuaternario y Geomorfología, Geografia Fisica e Dinamica Quaternaria, Finisterra, Landform Analysis, and Revista de Geomorfologie.
+He belongs to the Editorial Boards of international journals such as Geomorphology, Cuaternario y Geomorfología, Geografia Fisica e Dinamica Quaternaria, Finisterra, Landform Analysis, Revista de Geomorfologie and Water.